MRA E-Invoicing: Complete Guide for Mauritius Businesses

 Step-by-step: how to become compliant

-1. Choose an MRA-approved EBS from the MRA list.
+- Choose an MRA-approved EBS from the MRA list.
+Not sure where to start?
+Read our 7-point checklist.

-5. Run the transaction report monthly for MRA audit readiness.
+- Run the transaction report monthly for MRA audit readiness.
+Learn how to generate MRA-compliant reports.

 Key points

-• Invoices must be fiscalised in real time with the MRA endpoint
+- ✓ Invoices must be fiscalised in real time

-• Every invoice gets a unique IRN from the MRA and a QR code on the customer copy
+- ✓ Every invoice gets a unique IRN from MRA

-• Credit notes must reference the original invoice and include a mandatory reason
+- ✓ Credit notes must reference the original invoice

 FAQ